LawleyClasses/230-spring2017/Schedule.md

 ## <a name="week8"></a>Week 8 (Mar 21/23): A Few Loose Ends: CSS Flexbox, & HTML Forms
 Before we move on from HTML and CSS to Javascript, there are a few more concepts we need to look at.
 On Tuesday, we'll look at CSS Flexbox, a relatively new approach to creating flexible, responsive page layouts.
 While it's only supported by relatively recent browsers, it's starting to be widely used in web design and development.
 And on Thursday, we'll look at HTML forms, which will become more important when we start writing code to work with them.

-This week I'll also be assigning you to groups for [project 3](projects/project3.md), and your first deliverable will be do at the end of the week.
+This week I'll also be assigning you to groups for [project 3](projects/project3.md), and your first deliverable will be due at the end of the week.

 - **Tuesday Readings**
 Choose **one** of the following: